-Also in attendance were Town Hall staff and the garden creator himself.
-From Monday, 14th June, the garden is open to the public at specified hours: Monday 9.00 am to 5.00 pm, Tuesday & Wednesday 9.00 am to 1.00 pm, Thursday & Friday 9.00 am to 9.00 pm.
-The entrance is down the side of the Town Hall, through the gate by the library.
+Autumn/winter opening hours are: Monday 9.00 am to 4.00 pm, Tuesday to Friday 9.00 am to 1.00 pm, The entrance is down the side of the Town Hall, through the gate by the library.

 Because the garden is a wildlife habitat for quiet enjoyment, no dogs, smoking, alcohol, or social gatherings are permitted.
 Members of the public are invited to come and sit a while, and see the amazing variety of wild creatures that have made the garden their home.
 Imagine what could be achieved if everyone with a garden found a corner to do the same transformation.